Adjectives in English

 Summary

 Now you know how to identify adjectives in English!
 They can be used to describe nouns and pronouns, compare two things, and modify other words in a sentence.
-By understanding the what are adjectives that describe things, you can improve your writing and become more fluent as a speaker.
+By understanding what adjectives are and how they describe things, you can improve your writing and become more fluent as a speaker.

 Looking for additional resources on adjectives?
 Explore some of our other articles on grammar and writing.
 Whether you’re a beginner or an advanced English learner, there’s something here for everyone!
 Happy studying! :)